SkylineCommunications/dataminer-docs/release-notes/DxMs/DataAPI_change_log.md

 > [!IMPORTANT]
 > At present, the Data API feature is only available in preview, if the soft-launch option *DataAPI* is enabled.
 For more information, see [Getting started with the Data Sources module](xref:Data_Sources_Setup).

-### 14 November - Fix - DataAPI 1.2.4 - Update MessageBroker [ID 41381]
+### 14 November - Fix - DataAPI 1.2.4 - MessageBroker updated [ID 41381]

-DataAPI was updated to use the latest MessageBroker nuget version.
+DataAPI has been updated to use the latest MessageBroker NuGet version.

-### 14 November - Fix - DataAPI 1.2.4 - Soft-launch verification is now compatible with DataMiner version 10.5.X and higher [ID 41286]
+### 14 November - Fix - DataAPI 1.2.4 - Soft-launch verification incompatible with DataMiner 10.5.x and higher [ID 41286]

-The soft-launch feature would verify if Data API was running on a compatible DataMiner version.
+Previously, the soft-launch verification, which checks whether Data API is running on a compatible DataMiner version, verified only 10.4.x versions.
+Now 10.5.x versions and higher will be included in the check.
-However, it would only verify 10.4.X.
-This has now been corrected to support 10.5.X and higher.

-### 14 November - Fix - DataAPI 1.2.4 - Set open telemetry sampler to AlwaysOnSampler [ID 40512]
+### 14 November - Fix - DataAPI 1.2.4 - Telemetry data not collected when TraceParent header was specified in request [ID 40512]

-This release fixes the situation where the telemetry data is not collected if the TraceParent header is specified in the request.
+If the TraceParent header was specified in a request, it could occur that the telemetry data was not collected.
+To prevent this, the AlwaysOnSampler option has been added to the open telemetry setup.

-### 14 November - Enhancement - DataAPI 1.2.4 - Deploy Log Collector config file with installation of Data API DxM [ID 41003]
+### 14 November - Enhancement - DataAPI 1.2.4 - SLLogCollector config file deployed with installation of Data API DxM [ID 41003]

-Currently, the Log Collector comes with a hardcoded configuration (Collector-xml) to take the logs of the Data API DxM (even when the DxM is not installed).
-This change modifies the Data API installer to create the log configuration file upon installation and removes it from the Log Collector configuration.
+Up until recently, SLLogCollector was configured by default (with the *Collector-xml* configuration file) to collect the log files of the DataAPI DxM, even when the DxM was not installed.
+This default configuration has been removed from DataMiner (see [General Feature Release 10.4.12](xref:General_Feature_Release_10.4.12#sllogcollector-will-no-longer-be-configured-by-default-to-collect-the-log-files-of-the-dataapi-dxm-id-41003)), and the Data API installer will instead create the log configuration file upon installation.

-### 14 November - Fix - DataAPI 1.2.4 - Not all symbol files were stored internally for DataAPI [ID 40916]
+### 14 November - Fix - DataAPI 1.2.4 - Not all symbol files stored internally for DataAPI [ID 40916]

-Since [ID 40901], all symbol files have been correctly removed from the installer.
-However, many of those PDBs are currently not stored internally to be used for debug purposes when we take a process dump at the customer.
+All symbol files are now removed from the installer (since [[ID 40901]](#14-november---enhancement---dataapi-124---pdb-files-removed-from-installer-id-40901)), but up to now many of these PDB files were not stored internally to be used for debug purposes.
+The files will now be correctly stored for these purposes.
-From now on, all PDBs are correctly stored.

-### 14 November - Fix - DataAPI 1.2.4 - Remove PDB files from installer [ID 40901]
+### 14 November - Enhancement - DataAPI 1.2.4 - PDB files removed from installer [ID 40901]

-PDB symbols are no longer included with the DxM installer.
+To improve security, the DataAPI installer has been updated so that it will no longer install PDB files.

-### 14 November - Enhancement - DataAPI 1.2.4 - Handle missing columns when parsing request [ID 40222]
+### 14 November - Enhancement - DataAPI 1.2.4 - Improved handling of missing columns when parsing request [ID 40222]

-DataAPI will not fail the request or have unexpected behaviors if the request contains missing columns.
-Previously, sending a request with `{"table": [{"param1": 4}, {"param2": 3}]}`, would result in a table with one single row, instead of two rows.
+If a request contains missing columns, DataAPI will no longer fail to handle the request or encounter unexpected behavior.
+Previously, sending a request with `{"table": [{"param1": 4}, {"param2": 3}]}` would result in a table with one single row, instead of two rows.
 Now, sending `{"table": [{"param1": 4}, {"param2": 3}]}` generates the same result as `{"table": [{"Id": 1, "param1": 4}, {"Id": 2, "param2": 3}]}`.

 ### 12 September - Fix - DataAPI 1.2.3 - Auto-increment column duplicated when ID column was specified in new request [ID 40187]